Sequential simulation-based inference for extreme mass ratio inspirals: Truncation for intrinsic parameters

 \section{Truncation for intrinsic parameters}

 Here we discuss some additional examples of narrowing down the parameter space for intrinsic parameters.
 When we draw new values of $m_1$, $m_2$ and $p_0$ individually, keeping all other parameters fixed to the fiducial values in the main body of the paper, we find that the ability to narrow down the parameter space degrades considerably with $V_i/V_f=\{5.0, 55, 2.9\}$ for $m_1=8.3\times10^5\,{\rm M_\odot}$, $m_2=50.6{\rm M_\odot}$ and $p_0/m_1 = 13.0$ respectively.
 This is expected, since for these injected values, the signals are from much earlier phases of the inspiral instead of the final part before plunge where most of the information about the parameters is contained.
+For reference, the SNR of this system is $\sim70$.

 However for a new injected value of the orbital eccentricity, it is again the final part of the signal which is shown to the network and for $e_0=0.53$ we find $V_i/V_f=1.1\times10^6$ with truncation bounds shown in \cref{fig:e0_truncate}.
-Finally, we show the truncation starting from even larger priors and for a larger value of $m_1=8.3\times10^5\,{\rm M_\odot}$ and lower value of $p_0/m_1=9.25$, such that the injection again captures the full final tenth of a year.
+Finally, we show in \cref{fig:truncate_wideprior} the truncation starting from even larger priors and for a larger value of $m_1=8.3\times10^5\,{\rm M_\odot}$ and lower value of $p_0/m_1=9.25$, such that the injection again captures the full final tenth of a year.
 The total prior volume for all 11 parameters is narrowed down by a factor of $V_i/V_f = 6\times10^7$ after 6 sequential rounds of TMNRE.
 The SNR of this system is 530.